rFlex/SCRecorder/README.md

 ![](screenshot_1.png)     ![](screenshot_2.png)

-A Vine/Instagram like audio/video recorder in Objective-C.
+A Vine/Instagram like audio/video recorder and filter framework in Objective-C.

 In short, here is a short list of the cool things you can do:
 - Record multiple video segments